 Augusto Farfus is a Brazilian racing driver who has not won any major competitions yet, but he had missed several chances to became a champion at the very last minute.
 Most recently, he was a DTM vice-champion in 2013.
-Farfus competes in DTM since 2012 and he's now in his seventh DTM season with BMW.
+Farfus competed in DTM with BMW from 2012 to 2018.

 Earlier in a career, he spent seven seasons in the European Touring Car Championship and FIA World Touring Car Championship with Alfa Romeo and BMW, scoring fifteen WTCC victories and finishing two times as the third-placed driver in the world.

 As occasional GT endurance racer, Farfus became the Nurburgring 24 Hours winner in 2010, driving a BMW M3 GT2.
 He also reached one podium at Daytona 24 Hours, finishing second in GTLM class in 2015.
 Four years later, in January 2019, he took GTLM class victory at Daytona.

 Augusto Farfus is born in September 1983 in Curitiba.
 The fact that racing is in his blood could already be seen when he was eight years old, participating in local minibike races.
 A year later, he moved to karts and immediately won the title at the local competition in the province of Parana.